Lockheed Martin challenges contract to Raytheon

-WASHINGTON (Reuters) - Lockheed Martin Corp (LMT.N) on Wednesday said it had filed a formal protest with the U.S. Government Accountability Office challenging the U.S. Air Force’s decision to pick Raytheon Co (RTN.N) to develop a new long-range radar.
+WASHINGTON, Oct 22 (Reuters) - Lockheed Martin Corp on Wednesday said it had filed a formal protest with the U.S. Government Accountability Office challenging the U.S. Air Force’s decision to pick Raytheon Co to develop a new long-range radar.

 “We believe that we offered the most affordable and capable solution for the program and have strong grounds for this protest,” said Lockheed spokeswoman Rashi Ratan.

-Lockheed’s move follows a similar protest filed on Tuesday by Northrop Grumman Corp (NOC.N).
+Lockheed’s move follows a similar protest filed on Tuesday by Northrop Grumman Corp.
+(Reporting by Andrea Shalan; Editing by Bill Trott)